‘Game Of Thrones’ Season 8 Leaked Script: What Is The Night King After? Fan Theory Reveals His End Goal

 The idea, which was first suggested by Redditor twerkmileyyy, implies that the Night King plans to bring his undead army to the Isle of Faces in the middle of the God’s Eye located where the pact between the Children of the Forest and the First Men was made.

-According to the TIME, GoT showrunners had been leaving hints about the importance of the God’s Eye and the Isle of Faces in previous seasons of the show, particularly during Season 1 when Tywin Lannister named Tyrion the Hand of the King under Joffrey Baratheon’s reign.
+According to TIME, GoT showrunners had been leaving hints about the importance of the God’s Eye and the Isle of Faces in previous seasons of the show, particularly during Season 1 when Tywin Lannister named Tyrion the Hand of the King under Joffrey Baratheon’s reign.

 The outlet noted that the fan theory is quite believable considering that it explains the Night King’s actions, including why he chose to enter Westeros through the Eastwatch which is closest to Harenhall and the God’s Eye.
 On top of that, it may have even been confirmed in the first unverified Game of Thrones Season 8 leaked script.

-While some of the information stated therein may be conceivable and convincing at first glance, taking these information with a grain of salt is still the best course of action as there remains plenty of doubt on the veracity of the spoilers shared over Reddit and other social media channels since some people believe that the timing of its release as well as some unexpected twists in the alleged leak are questionable because they present some far-fetched details and may have just been based on existing fan theories.
+While some of the information stated therein may be conceivable and convincing at first glance, taking this information with a grain of salt is still the best course of action as there remains plenty of doubt on the veracity of the spoilers shared over Reddit and other social media channels.
+Some people believe that the timing of its release, as well as some unexpected twists in the alleged leak, are questionable because they present some far-fetched details and may have just been based on existing fan theories.

 Share your thoughts about the Game of Thrones Season 8 leaked script below.